ANNOINTING OF THE SICK (Healing)

 To learn more about the Sacrament of the Annointing of the Sick click here

-Penance is an experience of the gift of God's boundless mercy.
+Reconciliation is an experience of the gift of God's boundless mercy.

 Saturday 2:30pm until all are heard.